Army officer charged with murder of Afghan bomber suspect

 WASHINGTON (AP) — A former U.S. Army commando is being charged with murder in a long-simmering case alleging he tracked down and killed a suspected bomb-maker in Afghanistan.

-The Army says that Maj.
+Army Lt.
+Col. Loren Bymer said in a statement Friday that Maj.
 Mathew Golsteyn is charged with killing the Afghan during his 2010 deployment to Afghanistan.
-Golsteyn was an Army Green Beret and he believed the Afghan was responsible for an explosion that killed two Marines.
+Bymer said Golsteyn’s commander determined there was sufficient evidence to charge the former Army Green Beret with the crime.

-Army investigators looked into the incident after Golsteyn told the CIA in 2011 that he had shot and killed the man.
-The Army revoked Golsteyn’s Special Forces designation and the Silver Star he was awarded for heroism during a Taliban attack on his base in Helmand Province.
+Golsteyn, who was leading a team of Army Special Forces troops at the time, believed that the bomb-maker was responsible for an explosion that killed two U.S. Marines.
+The new charges will be reviewed to determine if the case should go to trial.

-A board of inquiry later determined he was guilty of conduct unbecoming an officer and he was discharged.
+The Golsteyn case has been bounced around since 2011 when he told the CIA in a job interview that he had shot and killed the man.
+The Army Criminal Investigation Command, acting on information from the CIA, looked into the incident, but could never find anyone to corroborate Golsteyn’s claim and couldn’t find any remains of the Afghan.

 Most Read Nation & World Stories